DataHerder/Easy-MVC/README.md

 be coming very shortly.

 ### I noticed an API directory... what's that about?
-That's an API library that handles API requests within the API folder in the Applications directory.
-Requests look like this: http://my_project.com/api/main_request/sub_request/my_request.xml
+That's an API library that handles API requests within the API folder.

-And the API will spit back xml, even if there is an error.

-This will be covered in the forthcoming documentation.
+Requests look like this:
+http://my_project.com/api/main_request/sub_request/my_request.xml

+The API will handle that as a request.
+The documentation for this is forthcoming.

 ###Coming Shortly
 An update script so that on every pull you can run this